 You'll have the opportunity to utilise these skills in your own original research project, exploring cognitive processes by examining or manipulating brain states.

-This module will give you the opportunity for an in-depth, advanced study in a specific area of applied psychology.
+This module aim to provide you with an opportunity for an in-depth, advanced study in a specific area of applied psychology, pertinent to the degree for which you are registered, guided by, but largely independent of, tutor support.
 You will apply appropriate principles of empirical research, and present your research study in the form of a written journal article, using appropriate styles and conventions.